pablogila/aton/README.md

 <p align="center"><img width="50.0%" src="aton.svg"></p>

 Welcome to the **A**b-ini**T**i**O** and **N**eutron research toolbox, or [Aton](https://en.wikipedia.org/wiki/Aten).
-Just as the ancient Egyptian deity, this all-in-one Python package provides powerful and comprehensive tools for cutting-edge materials research.
+Just like its ancient Egyptian deity counterpart, this is an all-in-one Python package with powerful and comprehensive tools for cutting-edge materials research.

 Aton allows you to easily create, edit and analyse all kinds of text files, with a special focus on *ab-initio* calculations.
 In particular, it contains interfaces for [Quantum ESPRESSO](https://www.quantum-espresso.org/), [Phonopy](https://phonopy.github.io/phonopy/) and [CASTEP](https://castep-docs.github.io/castep-docs/).

-This is combined with a range of spectral analysis tools to analyse your experimental campaigns, from inelastic neutron scattering to FTIR spectroscopy.
+This is combined with a range of spectral analysis tools, focused on (but not limited to) neutron science.
+A set of physico-chemical constants and definitions is also included.

 Check the [full documentation online](https://pablogila.github.io/Aton/).